TudorMurariu/Siemens-Internship-Problem-Set/README.md

 A product can be either a Milk_Box, a Fruit_Yoghurt or a Sour-Cream.

 ## **Problem 2**
+the code for this problem can be found in the Problem2 folder

 Given an N array of strings, each string contains numbers, strings, special characters.
 The task is to create one array which contains the numbers from all N arrays sorted ascending.
 Every number should appear once in the final list.